 - not sharing or giving anyone else access to your members’ information – including police officers

-- keeping your computer / mobile phone password protected and locking it when you are not using it
+- keeping your device password protected and locking it when not in use

 - not printing out members’ details

-- making sure members are blind copied in on any messages you send to your scheme members so contact details are not shared with others.
+- blind copying members in on messages to your scheme members so contact details are not shared with others.

 Keeping your own records

-- You need to ensure that people whose information you hold know that you have got it and consent to it being used for Neighbourhood Watch purposes, either verbally or in writing.
+- ensure that people whose information you hold know that you have got it and consent to it being used for Neighbourhood Watch purposes, either verbally or in writing.

-- You need to keep your members’ contact details up to date and ensure that their information is removed from your records if they ask you to do so, move away or otherwise cease to be a member of your scheme.
+- keep your members’ contact details up to date and ensure that their information is removed from your records if they ask you to do so, move away or otherwise cease to be a member of your scheme.

-- If one of your members asks for information that you hold about them, then this must be supplied to them within one month of them requesting it, either in an e-mail or hard copy.
+- supply information when asked.
+If one of your members asks for information that you hold about them, then this must be supplied to them within one month of them requesting it, either in an email or hard copy.